kiekozac/Veril_Maroth/Veril_Maroth.md

 **Short Black:** Traditional Alethi black hair kept short in military style.
 Well-groomed and maintained.
 Clean-shaven face with military precision.

 ### Overall Impression
 Veril Maroth carries himself with the controlled confidence of a trained officer.
-He retains a great deal of reserve, prone to brooding but rarely revealing what lies beneath.
+He retains a great deal of reserve, prone to brooding but rarely revealing his thoughts.

 Despite the polish and careful presentation, there's something unsettling about him - an intensity in those watchful, singular eyes.
 The refinement seems like a veneer over something darker: a fierce, wolfish quality.